stellarator22/e-field-computation/README.md

 --------------------------------------------------

--Cathode Configuration: Select the number of cathode rings (1, 2, 3, or 13) to start the computation.
+- Cathode Configuration: Select the number of cathode rings (1, 2, 3, or 13) to start the computation.

--Interpolation Mode: Choose the interpolation method for visualizing the electric field slice (Nearest, Linear, Cubic).
+- Interpolation Mode: Choose the interpolation method for visualizing the electric field slice (Nearest, Linear, Cubic).

--Load Computation Data: Load previously saved computation data.
+- Load Computation Data: Load previously saved computation data.

--Save Computation Data: Save the current computation data for future use.
+- Save Computation Data: Save the current computation data for future use.

--Show/Hide Field Lines: Toggle the display of electric field lines on the 2D plot.
+- Show/Hide Field Lines: Toggle the display of electric field lines on the 2D plot.

--Create Media: Open settings to create animated videos or capture the current cross-section image.
+- Create Media: Open settings to create animated videos or capture the current cross-section image.

 --------------------------------------------------